Forecast

 Situation and medium-term forecast for

-Other types of pollen in the ambient air: umbellifers, goosefoot and buttercup plants as well as clove plants, sour grasses and cypress plants.
-These are of minor allergological importance.
+Other types of pollen detected in the ambient air are bindweed, hemp, hops, umbellifers, goosefoot, cloves and cypress.
+These are of minor allergological significance.

 Responsible for the content